RobDavenport/Game-Design/Gamercade Proposals/3d Proposal.md

 >  In our definition, it means something which is retro-looking, but still has many capabilities of modern times.
 In the case of Gamercade, this means that the games themselves are retro-like in their appearance, such as with lower resolutions and pixel graphics.

-Since Gamercade targets the mid 90s to early 2000s home game consoles, it would be realistic to also support a basic form of 3D.
+Since Gamercade targets the mid '90s to early 2000s home game consoles, it would be realistic to also support a basic form of 3D.
 Consoles of that generation include the Sega Saturn, PlayStation, and Nintendo 64.
 These consoles featured specific hardware to accelerate 3D graphics compared to the software implementations of the previous generation.
 As Gamercade is a Neo-Retro fantasy console, it should match the capabilities of those consoles.
 Those consoles are severely outclassed by modern hardware, but they still created engaging and memorable experiences.

-Of course, the complexity jump from 2D to 3D is large, but the added dimension opens up more substantially options for modern day creatives.
+Of course, the complexity jump from 2D to 3D is large, but the added dimension opens up substantially more options for modern day creatives.
 As Gamercade currently only natively supports 2D, developers are somewhat restricted in the kinds of experiences they can create.
 Adding the third dimension opens up the console to showcase the talent of 3D artists like modelers, riggers, and animators.
 The recent popularity of low poly artwork and stylized games show that there is still large appeal for graphically simplistic games.
 This is further enhanced by the faster workflow and simpler development process of these art styles.

 ### Example References: